QuantumKya/graph-editor/devlog/DEVLOG_9.md

 ![Edit Log Code](img/devlog_9_edit_log_code.png)

-### Side Note:

-I changed the draw function to instead be an `$effect()` function.
-This way, it only updates when it needs to rather than running all that code every frame.

-### Side note over.

 Now, different parts of code can call its function, and send a message to be put in the log!
 It only needs to be this simple.

 ![Log Call](img/devlog_9_que_pasa.png)